astropy/astropy/docs/table/access_table.rst

 Accessing data
 """"""""""""""

-As expected one can access a table column by name and get an element from that column with a numerical index::
+As expected you can access a table column by name and get an element from that column with a numerical index::

   >>> t['a']  # Column 'a'